-Families are required to volunteer 12 hours per year.
+Families are expected to volunteer 12 hours per year.
 Volunteering can include time in the classroom, after school activities, the school carnival, or preparing teacher materials from home.
 Please see your child’s classroom teacher, a P.T.O. board member or the office for more information.

 We encourage parents to visit their child’s classroom frequently and take an active part in the education of their child.
 Our goal is to have at least one parent in each classroom every day.
 Even volunteers coming for as little as one hour contribute greatly to the class and to their child’s education.
 It is hoped that parents who have schedules and time commitments that allow will volunteer many more hours than this.
 We welcome and appreciate the time our parents can devote to their child’s education, but also understand that available time is different for each individual parent.
 Volunteering your time can be accomplished in a variety of ways, either at school or at home.
 See a P.T.O. board member or the office for information.